kartiks2000/Express.js-Storing-data-in-vairiable-and-display-All-Code-in-sma-efile-/README.md

-# Express.js-Storing-data-in-vairiable-and-display-All-Code-in-sma-efile-
+# Express.js-Storing-data-in-vairiable-and-display-All-Code-in-same-efile-
-Express.js Storing data in vairiable and display (All Code in sma efile)
+Express.js Storing data in vairiable and display (All Code in same efile)